mpv-player/mpv/DOCS/man/options.rst

         should be stored in the texture, up to 4 (rgba).
 By default, this value is equal to the number of components in HOOKED.

-    COMPUTE bw bh
+    COMPUTE <bw> <bh> [<tw> <th>]
         Specifies that this shader should be treated as a compute shader, with the block size bw and bh.
 The compute shader will be dispatched with however many blocks are necessary to completely tile over the output.
+        Within each block, there will bw tw*th threads, forming a single work group.
+In other words: tw and th specify the work group size, which can be different from the block size.
+So for example, a compute shader with bw, bh = 32 and tw, th = 8 running on a 500x500 texture would dispatch 16x16 blocks (rounded up), each with 8x8 threads.

-        Compute shaders in mpv are treated similarly to fragment shaders, and are still required to produce an output color.
-In addition, mpv provides a special function NAME_map(id) to map from the global ID space to the texture coordinates for all bound textures.
-The only real difference is the fact that you can use shared memory inside compute shaders.
+        Compute shaders in mpv are treated a bit different from fragment shaders.
+Instead of defining a ``vec4 hook`` that produces an output sample, you directly define ``void hook`` which writes to a fixed writeonly image unit named ``out_image`` (this is bound by mpv) using `imageStore`.
+To help translate texture coordinates in the absence of vertices, mpv provides a special function ``NAME_map(id)`` to map from the texel space of the output image to the texture coordinates for all bound textures.
+In particular, ``NAME_pos`` is equivalent to ``NAME_map(gl_GlobalInvocationID)``, although using this only really
+        makes sense if (tw,th) == (bw,bh).

     Each bound mpv texture (via ``BIND``) will make available the following definitions to that shader pass, where NAME is the name of the bound